swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

 implementations to be useful they must provide some mechanism for handling and propagating errors.
 But the reason Promise implementations must bear this burden is because JavaScript doesn't have yield!
+By bearing this burden they actually complicate finding error sources as they pollute the stack trace.

-This will be changing soon with the arrival of ES6 Generators.
+This will all be changing soon with the arrival of ES6 Generators.

 To see what ES6 Generators can provide we can compare a typical snippet of Promises based async JavaScript by